Indicated a person who lived near an abbey or worked in an abbey, from Middle English abbeye

 meaning "banner", ultimately of Germanic origin.

-"to tan", an occupational name for a leather tanner.
+meaning "to tan".
+This was an occupational name for a leather tanner.

 Derived from a number of English place names which variously mean "barley hill", "barn hill", "boar clearing" or "barley clearing".

-Derived from Middle English meaning "dispute", originally given to a quarrelsome person.
+Probably derived from a Middle English word meaning "strife", originally given to a quarrelsome person.

-From the name of English places called Battle
+From a nickname for a combative person.
+In some cases it may come from the name of English places called Battle

 , so named because they were sites of battles.